-We estimate reliability for these metrics by calculating the amount of variance in teacher scores that is attributable to the teacher (the intraclass correlation [ICC]), adjusted for the modal number of lessons.
-These estimates are: 0.53, 0.63, 0.74, and 0.56 for Emotional Support, Classroom Organization, Ambitious Mathematics Instruction, and Mathematical Errors, respectively (see Table 2).
+We estimated reliability for these metrics by calculating the amount of variance in teacher scores that is attributable to the teacher (the intraclass correlation [ICC]), adjusted for the modal number of lessons.
+These estimates are: 0.53, 0.63, 0.74, and 0.56 for Emotional Support, Classroom Organization, Ambitious Mathematics Instruction, and Mathematical Errors, respectively (see Table 3).
 Though some of these estimates are lower than conventionally acceptable levels (0.7), they are consistent with those generated from similar studies (Kane & Staiger, 2012).
-Correlations between dimensions range from roughly 0 (between Emotional Support and Mathematical Errors) to 0.46 (between Emotional Support and Classroom Organization).
-Given that teachers contributed different number of lessons to the project, which could lead to noise in these observational measures, we utilized empirical Bayes estimation to shrink scores back to the mean based on their precision (see below for more details).
-We standardized final scores within the full sample of teachers to have a mean of zero and a standard deviation of one.
+We standardized scores within the full sample of teachers to have a mean of zero and a standard deviation of one.